Medically Reviewed By

 How to Diagnose Mesothelioma Pleural Effusion

 Symptoms are not enough to diagnose pleural effusion.
-The best way to medically confirm if you or someone else has pleural effusion is through imaging tests.
+The best way to medically confirm a pleural effusion is through imaging tests.

-Another way to diagnose pleural effusion is with an ultrasound of the chest.
+Another way to diagnose pleural effusion is with an ultrasound of the lungs and chest cavity.
 Your doctor may also use a stethoscope to listen to your lungs and tap your chest and upper back.
-Diagnosing pleural effusion can be part of the process for diagnosing pleural mesothelioma.
+Diagnosing a pleural effusion may be part of the process of diagnosing pleural mesothelioma.

 Testing Pleural Effusion for Mesothelioma